nortxort/pinylib/README.md

 ## Setting up

-Examples shown here, assumes you are using windows.
+Examples shown here, assumes you are using windows, know how to run python from a command promt, and know how to install modules using pip.

 pinylib was developed using [python 2.7](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
 If you do not already have that installed, install if from the link.